Podiatry (specialist foot care)

 Specialist foot care can also be useful for people with restricted mobility who have difficulty looking after their feet themselves.

-What treatments do podiatrists provide?
+What treatments can podiatrists provide?

 Examples of podiatric services include skin and nail treatment and fitting of medical aids.
 For instance: